sustained/dev.to-article-sources/sforzando-an-interactive-music-theory-harmony-learning-experimentation-app.md

 - because I'll surely learn _something_ from it and I like to learn

 Unlike most of my projects, I decided to open-source it.
 For many years I was afraid of sharing my code but if I want to get hired then I need to start writing about and sharing my projects (as well as contributing to other people's projects), so.

+You'll find the links to the repository and demo down at the end of the article.
+This is a thinly veiled attempt to get you to read it first. ;D

 ## What libraries are you using?